 We can begin to see how this becomes also a deep concern of the film with Jack later being willing to "correct" and slay Danny and Wendy because he is told to do so by what he accepts as a higher authority.

-Is it any wonder when Dick asks Danny if lamb is favorite food, he's all, "NO!"
+Is it any wonder when Dick asks Danny if lamb is favorite food, he emphatically replies, "NO!"

 Why is the story of Abraham remembered on Rosh HaShanah, a memorial day (zikaron)?
 Because Rosh Hashanah, as observed in Dies Irae, is concerned with repentance, and Abraham's actions are comprehended as a complete and righteous submission.
 The sound of the shofar on Rosh HasShanah is intended to remind of atonement through supplying a sacrificial substitute (the ram).
 The sound of the horn is also intended to drown out the accuser.

-That Kubrick would see in The Shining an opportunity to explore themes of devotion and obligation to authority to the point of murder is unsurprising, as this was a recurrent consideration in his films.
-On the bookshelves in A Clockwork Orange we see at least one book concerned with the holocaust, and in The Shining we have the The Wish Child, a book which set the stage for National Socialists in Germany.
+That Kubrick would see in The Shining an opportunity to explore themes of devotion, and obligation to authority to the point of murder, is unsurprising, as this was a recurrent consideration in his films.
+On the bookshelves in A Clockwork Orange we see at least one book concerned with the holocaust, and in The Shining we have the The Wish Child observed in the Boulder apartment, a book which set the stage for National Socialists in Germany.
 Kubrick, while deeply concerned with what enabled the Germans to slaughter millions, may have also discerned a parallel of sorts with the willingness of Abraham to sacrifice Isaac because he was told to do it.
 He may have been exploring the question of complete subjection of the individual to any higher authority.

 Coming out of the crossfade we see the mountain above the lodge magnificently wrapped in reaching, grasping fingers of low cloud.
 During the course of the movie the mountain will entirely disappear from sight.